 UNDERGRADUATE MAJORS & MINORS

 The seven specializations within the major reflect the broad career opportunities available to our graduates, ranging from conservation and restoration work on government owned lands to the practice of environmental law, and from working with the forest resources in and around cities and towns, to those privately owned lands managed by consulting firms.
-These specializations are accredited by the Society of American Foresters:

 - Forest Resource Management is for students seeking a comprehensive education in forest resource science and management.